Will the Leader of the House please give us the forthcoming business?

 Let me reiterate what the Government have done: expanding free school meals to all children aged five to seven, ensuring that a further 1.4 million pupils receive a free nutritious meal each day; a £1 billion fund to create more high-quality affordable childcare; and £35 million into the national school breakfast programme, benefiting up to 2,450 schools in disadvantaged areas.
 I note that my right hon.
 Friend has won his debate from the Backbench Business Committee, and I am always aware of demands from the Committee for more Chamber time.

 Some £12 billion has been allocated for test and trace.
-Much of that has been squandered on outsourcing giants, such as Serco, that not only have records of failure but have been fined in recent years for ripping off the public purse.
+Much of that has been squandered on outsourcing giants, such as Serco, which not only have records of failure but have been fined in recent years for ripping off the public purse.
 The Leader of the House is a proud advocate of outsourcing and privatisation, but perhaps even he thinks it has gone too far when these companies are putting lives at risk.
 Will he condemn the private sector companies undermining our test and trace system, and will he grant a debate on this?

 Mr Speaker, you will be the first to acknowledge that life here in Westminster has been a bit different for the past few months.
 Our meetings are virtual; Members are asked by well-meaning members of staff to move their chairs or simply to move on; and of course face masks are now part of our dress code.
 Does my right hon.
 Friend agree that these measures are necessary to keep us safe, not least from ourselves, and that Parliament has a clear responsibility to set the right example?